atakanaltok/awesome-useful-websites/README.md

 * https://markwhen.com/ - Markwhen is a text-to-timeline tool.
 You write markdown-ish text and it gets converted into a nice looking cascading timeline
 * https://asciinema.org/ - Record and share your terminal sessions.
 Purely text-based approach to terminal recording
 * https://guacamole.apache.org/ - Clientless (no plugins or client software are required) remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH
-* https://codeclippet.com/ - Allows you to stop storing code snippets within text files and start sharing them with others, around a community focused environment
 * https://dockerswarm.rocks/ - Deploy your application stacks to production, in a distributed cluster, using the same files used by Docker Compose locally
 * https://www.easycron.com/ (~$) - Online cron job service

+### Snippets
+* https://codeclippet.com/ - Allows you to stop storing code snippets within text files and start sharing them with others, around a community focused environment
+* https://kod.so/ - Create visual snippets, you can also download and share

 ### Linters